Carpinteria, California: Education

 The city of Carpinteria is served by the Carpinteria Unified School District.
-It includes one high school, one middle (junior high) school, and four public elementary schools, one of which is an alternative school of choice (K-5).
+It includes one high school, one middle (junior high) school, and Three public elementary schools, one of which is an alternative school of choice (K-5).
 The district also has an alternative high school.
 Other schools include: Howard Carden School, a private pre-K-8 elementary school, Carpinteria Christian School, a Baptist K-8 school, Cate School, a private preparatory school and Pacifica Graduate Institute, home of the Joseph Campbell and Marija Gimbutas Library.
 This graduate school offers master's and PhD programs in depth psychology and mythology.

 The Carpinteria Unified School District, which also includes the community of Summerland, and some outlying areas, includes the following: